youranye/RPG-Game-Void-Quest/README.md

  ## Installation/Usage
 VoidQuest can be built as a normal CMake project.
 Currently it has been shown to work with GCC and the Make generator on Linux.
 After building, the VoidQuest executable is located within the release directory.
-Ensure that the resources directory is a subdirectory of wherever the VoidQuest Executable is run since it is needed to load the game.
+Ensure that the resources directory is a subdirectory of wherever the VoidQuest executable is run since it is needed to load the game.
-To Install and Run the Project
+To install and run the project:
-1. clone the project with the option `--recursive`
+1. Clone the project with the option `--recursive`
-2. go into the projects root directory and run `cmake .`
+2. Go into the project's root directory and run `cmake .`
-3. then `make`
+3. Then `make`
-4. then run the executable `VoidQuest.elf` in the release directory
+4. Then run the executable `VoidQuest.elf` in the release directory

  ## Testing
  ### Building, running tests, and evaluating test coverage
 * Ensure that `--coverage` (or equivalently, `-fprofile-arcs -ftest-coverage`) is passed to CMAKE_CXX_FLAGS.
 For instance, include `-DCMAKE_CXX_FLAGS=”--coverage”` when running the cmake configuration command.